wuzhengy/TAU/Company/Homepage.md

 ### Introduction
 #### TAU App - Ads Coin

 By free creation and airdrop of your crypto coins to members, a community is created.
-Coins holders can make money by selling coins to others, who can display Ads, buy things, pay people and chat with members.
+Coins holders can sell or reward coins to others, who can display Ads, buy things and pay people.
+All members can mine coins without stake and power restrictions.

 TAU is a serverless blockchain tech without using dedicated host, while everything is on phones network.